monte-carlo-data/mcd-public-resources/README.md

 | Monte Carlo's agent module for customer-hosted deployments in AWS   | https://github.com/monte-carlo-data/terraform-aws-mcd-agent     |
 | Monte Carlo's agent module for customer-hosted deployments in Azure | https://github.com/monte-carlo-data/terraform-azurerm-mcd-agent |

+## Scripts
+The scripts that live here are scripts that are meant to interract with external resources (e.g. Databricks) that will connect with Monte Carlo.

 ## License

 See [LICENSE](LICENSE) for more information.